elastic/detection-rules/docs/typosquatting_rule.md

 ### 3. Import the rule into Kibana

 Import the ndjson rule file generated in the previous step, into Kibana, via the Detection rules UI.

 ### 4. Detect potentially malicious network activity targeting your organization!

+## Note

+You DO NOT need to re-import the rule file each time you have an additional domain to track.
+For each new domain, you'd run Step 1 to generate the json file consisting of lookalike domains for that domain, followed by the CLI command in Step 2 to index these domains into a new index.
+This index will automatically be picked up by the rule you imported the very first time.